 Minehead Medical Centre

-When your age group becomes eligible, you will be able to book your vaccine and choose a community pharmacy/large vaccination centre through the national booking service at www.nhs.uk/covid-vaccination or by phoning 119. the National booking system is regularly updated, with additional appointment slots made available as vaccine supply allows.
+if you are aged 18 and over can now book your vaccine at a community pharmacy/large vaccination centre/Walk-in clinic through the national booking service at www.nhs.uk/covid-vaccination or by phoning 119. the National booking system is regularly updated, with additional appointment slots made available as vaccine supply allows.

 You can now get your COVID vaccination if: